elbatlles/freak.wtf/content/blog/getting-started-typescript-2024.en.md

 ---
-title: "Getting Started with TypeScript in 2024"
+title: 'Getting Started with TypeScript in 2024'
-date: "2024-12-01"
+date: '2024-12-01'
-excerpt: "Learn how to set up and use TypeScript in modern web development projects with practical examples and best practices."
+excerpt: 'Learn how to set up and use TypeScript in modern web development projects with practical examples and best practices.'
-category: "typescript"
+category: 'typescript'
-tags: ["typescript", "javascript", "development", "tutorial"]
+tags: ['typescript', 'javascript', 'development', 'tutorial']
-author: "Angel Batlles"
+author: 'Angel Batlles'
 ---

 # Getting Started with TypeScript in 2024